mohitarpan/js_new/07_Events/async.md

 # blocking code VS   Non Blocking code
 # blocking code is block the flow of program //example: just if u come to my home and i am busy to bring you a glass of water and sying a don't open album of family i have to also watch this so this is what we are doing we are blocking someone

-# in Non- blocking code we give a liberty to the guest weather he can move and took albumn and take picture from that it just
+# in Non- blocking code we give a liberty to the guest weather he can move and took albumn and take picture from that it just ;

+# blocking and non blocking both have used case

+# WebApi only meet in browser only in browser
+# task_Queue is the only thing which help javascript to be fast and asynchronoues